Vaibhavdev309/ai-appointment-scheduler/README.md

     ```bash
     npm run dev
     ```
     The server will start on the specified `PORT` (default: 3000).
-You should see a message like:
+You should see messages like:
-    `Server running on port 3000 in development mode`
+    `Server running on port 3000 in development mode` `Access health check at: http://localhost:3000/health`
+    `Access appointment parsing at: http://localhost:3000/api/appointments/parse` (Note: this is a conceptual endpoint, actual endpoints are more granular)

 ## API Usage

-The service exposes a single primary endpoint for parsing appointment requests.
+The service exposes several endpoints for processing appointment requests in a step-by-step manner.

 ### **Health Check**